Degenerations of k-positive surface group representations: Preliminaries

 \begin{remark} For the following facts see e.g. \cite{Guichard-Wienhard-IM}.

-\begin{enumerate} \item An Anosov representation is discrete and faithful. \item An $k$--Anosov representation is also $(d-k)-$Anosov. \item The set of $k$--Anosov representation is open in $\Hom(\G,\PGL(E))$. \end{enumerate} \end{remark} In the case of irreducible representations, the existence of boundary maps is enough to guarantee $1$-Anosovness: \begin{prop}[{\cite[Proposition 4.10]{Guichard-Wienhard-IM}}] If $\r:\G\to\PGL(E)$ is irreducible and admits a pair of equivariant transverse continuous boundary maps $\xi^1:\dg\to\P(E),\; \xi^{d-1}:\dg\to\Gr_{d-1}(E)$, then $\r$ is 1--Anosov with boundary maps $\xi^1$, $\xi^{d-1}$. \end{prop}
+\begin{enumerate} \item An Anosov representation is discrete and faithful. \item A $k$--Anosov representation is also $(d-k)-$Anosov. \item The set of $k$--Anosov representations is open in $\Hom(\G,\PGL(E))$. \end{enumerate} \end{remark} In the case of irreducible representations, the existence of boundary maps is enough to guarantee $1$-Anosovness: \begin{prop}[{\cite[Proposition 4.10]{Guichard-Wienhard-IM}}] If $\r:\G\to\PGL(E)$ is irreducible and admits a pair of equivariant transverse continuous boundary maps $\xi^1:\dg\to\P(E),\; \xi^{d-1}:\dg\to\Gr_{d-1}(E)$, then $\r$ is 1--Anosov with boundary maps $\xi^1$, $\xi^{d-1}$. \end{prop}